important info + tutorials

 what is the best tip?

-Arrive Early & Ready
+Arrive Early & be Ready

 can i have nail polish?

-No Nail polish or jewelry
+No Nail polish or jewelry (unless part of costume)

 Find dressing room + stretch